teatua/HomeLab/README.md

-# HomeLab build on a small factor server running Debian 12 (Bookworm)
+# HomeLab built on a small factor server running Debian 12 (Bookworm) and containerized applications

 ## Description

 In this project, we will explore the ways of building a HomeLab with minimal hardware requirements.
 In this case, I am using an intel NUC i3 with 4 core, 8 threds running at 2.1GHz, with 8GB Ram and only 120 GB storage !
-Small factor PC's of this kind can be cheap yet powerful enough to gain full sovereignty over your LAB ;)
+Small factor PC's of this kind can be found for cheap, avoiding ongoing and unexpected bills from cloud providers.
+Whilst being powerful enough to run several containerized applications, and gain full sovereignty over your LAB environment.

 **System minimal requirements:**